About Me

 Research Assistant

-• Worked in the Retrofuturistic Hardware team under Prof. Aaron Lanterman.
+• Worked in the Retrofuturistic Hardware team under Dr. Aaron Lanterman.

 • Translated docs of the Japanese NEC PC-FX game console to English, storing 12 files of 15k+ lines in Github Pages.